deejoe/hfoss-wiki/IRC.md

 **Freenode is a free and open source software community.**  Its emphasis is more on supporting FOSS developers and users rather than producing software directly.
-As such we might include it in our broader study of FOSS communities and practices, nothing for instance its stated [philosopy](https://freenode.net/philosophy) and [policies](https://freenode.net/policies) and comparing and contrasting to other FOSS communities.
+As such we might include it in our broader study of FOSS communities and practices, noting for instance its stated [philosopy](https://freenode.net/philosophy) and [policies](https://freenode.net/policies) and comparing and contrasting to other FOSS communities.